pypa/pipenv/docs/commands.md

 ## install

-``$ pipenv install`` is used for installing packages into the pipenv virtual environment and updating your Pipfile and Pipfile.lock.
+``$ pipenv install`` is used for installing packages into the pipenv virtual environment and updating your Pipfile and Pipfile.lock in the case of adding new packages.

 Along with the basic installation command, which takes the form:

     $ pipenv install <package_name>

-Running the above will install the package `<package_name>` and add it to the default packages section in the `Pipfile.lock`
+Running the above will install the package `<package_name>` and add it to the default packages section in the `Pipfile` and all of its dependencies to the `Pipfile.lock`.

 The user can provide these additional parameters: